karlan/AGN-MIR-SED-NLR/README.md

 # AGN-MIR-SED-NLR

-Sample and data files used for Lyu & Rieke (2022), ApJL submitted
+Sample information and relevant data files used for Lyu & Rieke (2022), ApJL submitted

  AGN_Spitzer/    --- information of the Polomar-Green sample and SDSS-Spitzer AGN sample